Pavin Smith Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 4.03 team ERA ranks 12th among all league pitching staffs.
+- The Brewers' 4.08 team ERA ranks 12th across all MLB pitching staffs.

-- The Brewers rank 24th in baseball in home runs allowed (92 total, 1.3 per game).
+- Brewers pitchers combine to rank 24th in baseball in home runs given up (94 total, 1.3 per game).

+- Rea (3-4) gets the starting nod for the Brewers in his 12th start of the season.
+He has a 4.71 ERA in 57 1/3 innings pitched, with 52 strikeouts.

-- His most recent time out was on Tuesday against the Minnesota Twins, when the right-hander went six innings, surrendering three earned runs while giving up seven hits.
+- The righty last pitched on Wednesday against the Minnesota Twins, when he tossed five innings, allowing four earned runs while giving up five hits.

+- The 32-year-old has put up an ERA of 4.71, with 8.2 strikeouts per nine innings, in 12 games this season.
+Opponents are hitting .236 against him.

 © 2023 Data Skrive.
 All rights reserved.